 .
 ‘E’ Manager $36,000/Yr Yes

-Again, payroll is a weekly event.
+Again, for the purposes of this lesson, payroll is a weekly event.

 Step 1 – Receive, Vouch and Approve Time Sheets

 The time sheets from the field workers identify the customer and the amount of time involved in cleaning the carpet.
 The time includes travel to the job site.
 Each employee is allotted 30 minutes of time at the end of each day to return the van and put away tools.
 Each employee is also allotted 30 minutes in the morning to get supplies, tools and work orders for the day.

 It is the office manager’s job to vouch (confirm) each job completed.
 In addition the bookkeeper indicates the value of each job on the time sheet.
 Once completed, the sheets go to the owner for endorsement.

 Once the owner approves each time sheet it is returned to the office manager for payroll processing.
 Remember it is his money that is paid to the employees.
 It is up to him to decide if the value paid to an employee is worth the work completed.
 Do not take on this responsibility as a bookkeeper.
 Also, if approval happens at check signing time, any discrepancy creates a lot of mathematical corrections along with book entry adjustments.
 Get the signature of the time sheets first before processing.